seniork7/portfolio-website/README.md

 - **About Me**: A brief introduction to who I am and my philosophy as a developer and designer.
 - **Skills**: A showcase of my technical expertise and tools I use.
 - **Projects**: A portfolio of my best work, with links to full website and GitHub repositories.
+- **Blog**: A space where I share honest reflections about my journey into web development.
 - **Contact**: A simple and accessible way for visitors to get in touch with me.

 ### 2. **Design Choices**
 The design of the website is inspired by modern web design principles:
 - **Typography**: I used the "Inter" font for clean, readable text and "Fraunces" for headings to add a touch of elegance and creativity.
-- **Color Palette**: A dark, professional theme with accents of teal and muted pink to create a vibrant yet sophisticated look.
+- **Color Palette**: A dark, professional theme with accents of teal and orange red to create a vibrant yet sophisticated look.
 - **Animations**: Subtle animations (fade-ins, hover effects and gradient) were added to enhance interactivity without overwhelming the user.
 - **Responsiveness**: The site is fully responsive, ensuring a seamless experience across devices, from desktops to mobile phones.